ajpagente/Stark/README.md

 "ABCiOS1.2.3" => match
 "ABC iOS 1.2.4" => does not match
 ```

+### Test Notes
+A notes section is shown at the beginning of the test results.
+The notes field can be used to provide addional information such as test environment, application configuration tested, and pretty much anything you want.

+The notes are read from the file named **notes.sta** which must be located in the same directory as the test csv.

+The notes are text-based with html tags for text formatting.
+There is no pre-processing of the file.
+The notes.sta content is read and inserted to the notes section.

 ## Wishlist
 * Windows support
 * Improve error messages